gwm17/rusted_graw/README.md

 ## Configuration

-The rusted_graw UI has 4 input fields that the user needs to fill out to process a run:
+The rusted_graw UI has 5 input fields that the user needs to fill out to process a run:

 - GRAW directory: Specifies the full-path to a directory which contains the AT-TPC graw structure (i.e. contains subdirectories of the run_# format)
+- EVT directory: Specifies the full-path to a directory which contains the FRIBDAQ evt structure (i.e. contains subdirectories of the run# format)
 - HDF5 directory: Specifies the full-path to a directory to which hdf5 (.h5) files will be written
 - Pad map: Specifies the full path to a CSV file which contains the mapping information for AT-TPC pads and electronics
 - Run Number: Which run should be processed